 - Liability Insurance If you're riding in Washington, state law requires all motorcycle riders to carry liability insurance.
 Currently, all but one state (New Hampshire) requires a minimum amount of liability insurance to cover bodily injury and property damage that you may cause to other people in an at-fault accident. - Collision Coverage Covers damage to your motorcycle from a collision, regardless of fault, and usually covers the resale value of the motorcycle before the loss occurred. - Comprehensive or Other than Collision Coverage Pays for damage caused by an event other than a collision.
 This includes fire, vandalism or theft.
-According to the National Insurance Crime Bureau (NICB), nearly 41,000 motorcycles were stolen in 2019.
+According to the National Insurance Crime Bureau (NICB), an average of 4,561 motorcycles were reported stolen each month in 2022.